juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 comments: true
 ---
 {{<intro>}}
-I'm super happy to announce the release of my latest Egghead course on scaling React development with Nx.
-Let me briefly dive into what the course is about, why I targeted it specifically to React.js developers and who should watch it!
+I'm happy to announce the release of my latest Egghead course on “Scale React development with Nx”.
+Let me briefly dive into what the course is about, why I targeted it to React.js developers and who should watch it!
 {{</intro>}}

 <!--more-->